-Adult Education for Spring 2021
+Adult Education for Spring/Summer 2021

 Bible Study: “Looking into the Lectionary”Please join us Thursday mornings on Zoom as we prepare for Sunday worship by “looking into the lectionary” and considering one of the passages for the coming Sunday.
 Using various reflections on the passage as our starting point, we will spend some time in study of the scripture and in conversation about how it relates to our own faith experiences.
 To learn more, contact Noelle Castin.

 Adult Education: A Year in Review

 Please join us as we begin the new year with the annual Adult Education “Breakfast” via Zoom.
 We’ll review and discuss past offerings and preview our upcoming classes.
 All are welcome!
 Join us with your cup of coffee and breakfast goodies as we come together to discuss all things Adult Ed!

 Davorka Suvak, Founder and ex-Executive Director, SPIRIT Open Equestrian Program (Frying Pan Park, Herndon, VA)